kushansen/Codechef/README.md

 RC is the PHP REST Server project.
 It includes Model and Controller.
 No Views used as it is the RESTful web service.
 It connects to mySQL database with persistence.

 Client is the PHP REST Client project.
-It includes web pages, client controllers and REST client.
+It includes web pages, client controllers and REST client with handlebars templating.

 RESTful web services have been tested on Advanced REST Client of Chrome.

 Client pages have been made considering Chrome into consideration.

+Templating with AJAX has been used to view All Contacts.
+Handlebars has been used for templating.

 Breaking of CSS has been checked on IE. The break was bare minimum.